designgears/Manjaro-SteamOS/Instructions for install.md

  Change enable bluetooth controller and enable touchbar to false and save (control + o , enter then control + x . this will fix touchscreen and buttons .

-This will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max
+ The bottom left command button (next to Dpad) if held down for a second or so will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max